 The definition of live and dying queues implies the following property about transitions between these two types.
-This follows since the only property in Definition~\ref{def:liveDying} (for a fixed $q$) that may change with increasing $t$ is whether or not $t < t_{q'}$.
+This follows since the only property in Definition~\ref{def:liveDying} (for a fixed $q$) that may change with increasing $i$ is whether or not $\tau_i < t_{q'}$.

-\begin{observation} If a queue $q'$ is dying (w.r.t.\ queue $q$) in time step $t$, it will never be live (w.r.t.\ queue $q$) in a time step $\hat{t}>t$.
-If $q'$ is live (w.r.t.\ queue $q$) in time step $t$, it can become dying (w.r.t.\ queue $q$) in time step $t+1$ only if it overflows in time step $t+1$. \end{observation}
+\begin{observation} If a queue $q'$ is dying (w.r.t.\ queue $q$) in time step $\tau_i$, it will never be live (w.r.t.\ queue $q$) in step $\tau_j$ for any $j > i$.
+If $q'$ is live (w.r.t.\ queue $q$) at $\tau_i$, it can become dying (w.r.t.\ queue $q$) in time step $\tau_{i+1}$ only if it overflows in time step $\tau_{i+1}$ for the last time. \end{observation}